wvirany/blog/content/posts/prior_mean/index.md

 3. Roman Garnett.
 Bayesian Optimization.
 Cambridge University Press, 2023.

+## Code

+Code to reproduce these results can be found at <a href=https://github.com/wvirany/molbo>github.com/wvirany/molbo</a>.

 ## Additional results

 Here I also include the results for UCB and Thompson sampling on the synthetic test functions.
 Similar trends can be observed when using EI.